 CZI will evaluate all applications for scientific merit and will seek independent expert review.
 Final decisions will be made by CZI staff in consultation with our scientific advisors.
-There is no expectation of any specific number of awards, as this will depend on team size and project budgets, and the Chan Zuckerberg Initiative reserves the sole right to not recommend the funding of any applications.
+There is no expectation of any specific number of awards, as this will depend on team size and project budgets, and CZI reserves the sole right to not recommend the funding of any applications.
 CZI does not provide feedback on decisions for unfunded proposals.